 Coming to court can be a stressful experience, but having a therapy dog with you can help ease some of that anxiety.
 Our program currently has 16 therapy dog teams.
-The program launched late 2017, and since inception the Winnebago County Courthouse has had over 89 visits from the therapy dog teams.
+The program launched late 2017, and since inception the Winnebago County Courthouse has had over 463 visits from the therapy dog teams.
+In 2022, there were 74 visits.
+The teams visited courthouse facilities to support court patrons, but also visited staff in Court Services during Probation Officers Week and with families on National Adoption Day.